The ultimate conspiracy theory that I actually believe

 ― Albert Einstein

-We just need to stand together.
-Love each other.
-Care about each other.
 Stop getting so defensive.
-Stop letting your politics cloud how you view everything.
-I don’t know, maybe think for a few minutes before commenting on something and ask if you’re helping the issue or pushing rhetoric, doctrine, an agenda.
+Stop letting your politics cloud your view of everything.
+I don't know, maybe think for a few minutes before commenting on something, and ask if you're helping the issue or pushing rhetoric, doctrine, or an agenda.

 Just think for yourself.

-So when it comes to what we consider conspiracy theories, don’t immediately dismiss these people.
-Even if they were to be crazy 90% of the time, that 10% could be some of the most important information in the world.
+So when it comes to what we consider conspiracy theories, don't immediately dismiss these people.
+Even if they were to be crazy 90% of the time, that 10% could be some of the most critical information in the world.

 We just need to stop and think.
 Seriously, think.